-Theestimates that there will be 54,010 new cases of oral cancer in 2021.
+Theestimates that there will be about 54,000 new cases of oral cancer this year.
 The good news is that your dentist can detect oral cancer in its early stages to give you the best chance of survival.

 Risk factors of oral cancer include: